Django Code of Conduct - FAQ

 However, we do expect that people will abide by the spirit and words of the CoC when in "official" Django spaces.
 This code has been adopted by both the Django core team and by the Django Software Foundation.
 That means that it'll apply both in community spaces and at DSF events.

 In practice, this means mailing lists (django-users, django-developers, etc.), the various Django IRC channels (#django, #django-dev, etc.), bug tracking and code review tools, and "official" Django events such as sprints.
+In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 What about events funded by the Django Software Foundation? ¶